praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ### Task 1.2: Use ‘New Shortcut’ option from external data sources

-Now this is something exciting!
+Now this is something exciting and most powerful!
 This section shows how easy it is to create shortcuts without actually moving data.
 That is the power of OneLake!
-In this exercise, you will ingest the curated marketing and product reviews data from ADLS Gen2.
+In this exercise, you will ingest the curated bounce rate data for Litware from ADLS Gen2 as an illustration.
+They also have marketing, sales, customer churn and product reviews data for Litware which can also be ingested.

 1. Click on the workspace icon on the left side bar of the page.

 ![Lakehouse.](mediaNew/task-1.1.3s.png)

-Note: *If you are looking at the screen as exactly shown in the below, please drag it up.
-It is appearing because of the new update of **Task Flow**.*
+Note: *Click on the collapse icon, as shown in the screenshot below, for better visibility.*

 ![Lakehouse.](mediaNew/dataflow.png)